The Homosexual Was Invented in 1869

 The Shape of the Cage You Can’t See

-Here’s where I need you to do some work.
+Here’s where you do some work.
 Because if you’re a modern reader, what I’ve just described probably sounds like repression.
 Like these men were “in the closet.”
 Like they were hiding their true selves behind a performance of respectability.

 They weren’t.
 And the reason you think they were is because you can’t see the shape of your own cage.